 When was the last time you felt hopeless, like your soul was sucked dry, and then someone came along and told you to look on the bright side?
-Maybe it came as an enumeration of all of the wonderful things in your life.
-Maybe you were reminded that you don’t have cancer.
+Maybe it came as an enumeration of all of the wonderful things in your life or you were reminded that you don’t have cancer or that somewhere else on this planet millions of people had it so much worse.

 Brightsiding is a subcategory of gaslighting, which you probably know about by now.
-The important thing to remember is that if you tell someone who is in pain to be happy instead, you make alleviating your discomfort the most important thing in the situation.
+Often toxically positive and well-meaning attempt to offer comfort, it’s the phenomena where someone insists that, no matter your situation, you look for some kind of positive.
+The important thing to remember is that if you tell someone who is in pain to be happy instead, you often make alleviating your own discomfort the most important thing in the situation.

 Being brightsided, always told to look for positives, to prove the doubters wrong was a way to drag my attention away from the reality of the hole I was in.
 I practically lived in therapy.
 I even tried acupuncture, trying to fix my terrible attitude and my deteriorating mental health.
 I wrote furiously.
 I carved out niche after niche only to be forced to accept that my hand had been dealt, my niches were a form of confinement, and it had become dangerous to believe I could fix it if I kept looking for positives.